DSA

 Binary Search Tree

 - All the elements smaller than the root are on the left sub-tree and all higher are on the right sub-tree.
-This is valid for all underlying sub-tress too.
+This is valid for all underlying sub-trees too.

 - In-order traversal will print all values in a sorted manner.
 This concept can be used to find the kth smallest element.